Arkansas Mineral Rights Management

 Professional Mineral Management for Arkansas Mineral Owners

-Quick Answer: Arkansas mineral rights are concentrated in the Fayetteville Shale (natural gas) in north-central Arkansas and the SMACKOVER formation for conventional oil.
+TL;DR: Arkansas mineral rights are concentrated in the Fayetteville Shale (natural gas) in north-central Arkansas and the SMACKOVER formation for conventional oil.
 Key producing counties include Conway, Cleburne, Van Buren, and White.
 The Arkansas Oil and Gas Commission (AOGC) regulates development and pooling orders.

 Arkansas has a rich history of oil and gas production, from early conventional discoveries to the modern Fayetteville Shale play.
 The state's diverse geology provides opportunities for mineral owners across multiple formations and regions.
 Valor provides comprehensive mineral management services tailored to Arkansas's unique regulatory environment and geological characteristics.